kuroneko/halflifedecaysim/README.md

 If you want to change it, I strongly advise you read the limitations on the WebAssembler implementation of Qt first, and make your changes using the desktop target with that in mind.

+### The simulation

+The actual simulation takes place entirely in decaysimulation.cpp.

+The DecaySimulation class (definition in decaysimulation.h) encapsulates the parameters used and the result data.

+The `run()` method actually performs the simulation.

+The DecaySimulation class also provides a method that wraps up the data in a form the charting component can use.

+The rest of the source provides the UI.

 ### On Web Embedding